This post is a little late going up so my apologies for that. Last Wednesday I played a Hallar, the Firefletcher on Kendra’s Commander night.

 The games were a delight and I won’t spoil them for you in case you want to watch them unfold yourself.
 Instead of talking about the deck I played, I want to talk about the process of building it and the give some overall thoughts on Companion itself.

 Building this deck was capital ‘F’ Fun.
 I have a few ways I like to play Commander and even though Gyrus is firmly in my wheelhouse, I found myself choked off of a few cards I love to run.
 Instead I had to scour the options for cards that would meet Obosh’s condition.
 I relished in finding ways around the restriction and even though I missed some obvious inclusions – I somehow neglected Doubling Season – and came away pleased with the results.
 For someone who finds themselves falling into the “samey” trap, building towards a Companion was a fun way to flex tired muscles.
+The payoff was middling.
+I cast Obosh once and while it doubled the damage it didn’t take place at a high impact moment in the game.
+I didn’t feel like I was at a significant advantage in Commander since the extra card was mitigated by a pretty hefty drawback, all things considered.

 That being said, I’ve soured on Companions overall.
 I think they are great for non-competitive formats.
 For tournament play, however, I worry that they change something fundamental about how Magic works.
 Back when Arena was an in-store play program and not a digital platform, there were cards called Vanguard.
 These were oversized cards that gave you a global ability while also modifying your starting hand size and life total.
 Guess which ones were the best?